Peter Van Rompuy

 Peter Van Rompuy (born 5 March 1980) is a Belgian politician.
 He is the leader of the CD&V in the Flemish Parliament.
-On February 6, 2019 he became group leader of the CD&V in the Flemish Parliament, following the appointment of Koen Van den Heuvel to the Flemish government.
+On February 6, 2019, he became group leader of the CD&V in the Flemish Parliament, following the appointment of Koen Van den Heuvel to the Flemish government.

-Personal life

 His father is former Prime Minister Herman Van Rompuy.